 As of the date of this prospectus, our authorized share capital is US\$50,000 divided into 500,000,000 shares with par value of US\$0.0001 each.
 As of the date of this prospectus, there are 103,790,000 ordinary shares issued and outstanding.
-Immediately prior to completion of this offering, each of the ordinary shares beneficially owned by Mr. Jianping Kong and Mr. Qifeng Sun, the founders of our company, will be re-designated as Class B ordinary shares of our company with a par value of US\$0.0001 each, or Class B ordinary shares, and 242,821,846 ordinary shares in the capital of our company, including all issued (save for the ordinary shares beneficially owned by any of the founders) and certain authorized but unissued ordinary shares will be re-designated and converted into Class A ordinary shares of our company with a par value of US\$0.0001 each, or Class A ordinary shares, and 200,000,000 authorized but unissued ordinary shares will be re-designated as shares of a par value of US\$0.0001 each of such class or classes (however designated) as the board of directors may determine in accordance with our post-offering memorandum and articles of association.
-Subject to the approval of our existing shareholders, immediately prior to the completion of this offering, our authorized share capital will be US\$50,000 divided into 500,000,000 ordinary shares, with a par value of US\$0.0001 each, comprising of 242,821,846 Class A ordinary shares, 57,178,154 Class B ordinary shares and 200,000,000 shares of a par value of US\$0.0001 each of such class or classes (however designated) as the board of directors may determine in accordance with our post-offering memorandum and articles of association, among which,

-Class A ordinary shares will be issued and outstanding, assuming the underwriters do not exercise their option to purchase additional ADSs.
+Immediately prior to the completion of this offering, our authorized share capital will be US\$, divided into ordinary shares with a par value of US\$ each and ordinary shares will be issued and outstanding.
+Immediately prior to completion of this offering, each of the ordinary shares beneficially owned by Messrs.
+Jianping Kong, Qifeng Sun and Nan Hu, the founders of our company, will be re-designated as one Class B ordinary share of the Company with a par value of US\$0.0001 each, or Class B ordinary shares, and each of the ordinary shares in the capital of our company, whether issued (not being the ordinary shares beneficially owned by any of the founders) or unissued will be re-designated and converted into one Class A ordinary share of the Company with a par value of US\$0.0001 each, or Class A ordinary shares.
+Subject to the approval of the existing shareholders of the Company, immediately prior to the completion of this offering, our authorized share capital will be US\$50,000 divided into 500,000,000 ordinary shares, with a par value of US\$0.0001 each, comprising of Class A ordinary shares, and Class B ordinary shares, among which, Class A ordinary shares and Class B ordinary shares will be issued and outstanding, assuming the underwriters do not exercise their option to purchase additional ADSs.